Skip to Content

 Christa at Expedition Wildlife

-12. Montpellier, France
+23. Montpellier, France

 Christmas in Montpellier

-Montpellier a city in the south of France may seem more like a summer destination than a winter one, but don’t let that discourage you.
+Montpellier, a city in the south of France, may seem more like a summer destination than a winter one, but don’t let that discourage you.
 Montpellier is the PERFECT winter destination in Europe.
-“Why” you ask?
+“Why?” you ask.

 Firstly, because there is so much to see and do!
-Whether it’s the winter markets (Les Hivernales), the incredible light shows or watching the Open Sud de France (Tennis) there is always an event on.
+Whether it’s the winter markets (Les Hivernales), the incredible light shows, or watching the Open Sud de France (Tennis), there is always an event on.

 When you’re not watching an event?
-Wandering around the spectacular city, exploring the scenery and trying out local cuisine is the best way to spend your time.
+Wandering around the spectacular city, exploring the scenery, and trying out local cuisine is the best way to spend your time.

-Being a south coast city, Montpellier has a fusion of France meets the Mediterranean not only in the mild and pleasant Winter climate but in their delicious meals too.
+Being a south coast city, Montpellier has a fusion of France meets the Mediterranean, not only in the mild and pleasant Winter climate but in their delicious meals too.

 During Winter, Montpellier becomes a lot less touristy, meaning you can roam freely away from crowds and large groups.
-However, it does become more studenty.

 With over 50% of the population under the age of 35 and being one of the highest-rated student cities in France, you can guarantee the Winter nightlife will be just as appealing as the summer.